 - You have questions or concerns about your condition or care.

 - Medicines may be given to treat an infection or to control stomach acid.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Nicotine and other chemicals in cigarettes and cigars can cause blood vessel and lung damage.
 Ask your provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your provider before you use these products.

 Limit or do not drink alcohol:

 Alcohol can make your duodenitis worse.
-Talk to your healthcare provider if you need help to stop drinking.
+Talk to your provider if you need help to stop drinking.

 Keep batteries and similar objects out of the reach of children: